gregpalmr/alluxio-trino-edge-cache/README.md

      EOF

+#### b.
+(Optional) Upload image to a Docker image registry

+If you intend to deploy Trino with Alluxio Edge on a Kubernetes cluster, then you will have to upload the Docker image to a repository that can respond to a "docker pull" request.
+Usually the repository is hosted inside of your network firewall with products such as Artifactory, JFrog or a self hosted Docker registry.

+If you are using DockerHub as your docker registry, Use the "docker push" command to upload the image, like this:

+     docker login --username=<PUT_YOUR_DOCKER_HUB_USER_ID_HERE>

+     docker tag <PUT_YOUR_NEW_IMAGE_ID_HERE> <PUT_YOUR_DOCKER_HUB_USER_ID_HERE>/trino-alluxio-edge:latest

+     docker push <PUT_YOUR_DOCKER_HUB_USER_ID_HERE>/trino-alluxio-edge:latest

+     docker pull <PUT_YOUR_DOCKER_HUB_USER_ID_HERE>/trino-alluxio-edge:latest

 ### Step 6.
 Launch the docker containers with Docker Compose

 In this deployment, we will be using the Docker Compose utility to launch the Trino with Alluxio Docker images.
 If you intend to launch the Trino with Alluxio Docker image on a Kubernetes cluster, then you would follow the instructions in Step XX below.